kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * May give commands to CI/CD automation.
     * May label/triage issues.

-The process for a Contributor to become an Organization Member is as follows:

 If you'd like to become a member of the k8sgateway organization on GitHub, please fill out this form and submit it as a GitHub issue in the community repo.
 Give us a few days to review and you should receive an invitation to join.

 ----------------------